-OTT Platforms in the recent years have empowered customers by providing them with a variety of choices for their entertainment needs.
+OTT Platform in recent years has empowered customers by providing them with a variety of choices for their entertainment needs.
 Users are no longer tied down to traditional mediums such as satellite cable.
 Surfing through channels are now a thing of the past, and one can now make informed decisions about what to watch.
 An extremely high level of personalisations allows these platforms to predict what a user will most likely watch.

 Worldwide revenue for Over-the-top tv and videos is expected to cross $80 billion by 2022.
 It is safe to say that this phenomenon is here to stay and will slowly disrupt the traditional TV industry.
 Forerunners in this space will come to eventually dominate this space.